ViktorGyorgy/DrawTogether/Readme.md

 - **Lobby**: in lobbies game type can be changed, the lobby creator can change it only.
 - **Drawing pad**: the drawing cursor's size can be changed using the mouse wheel.
 It is possible to upload a photo of a drawing and do the finishing touches in the game.
 - **Object detection**: for this purpose integrated Eden AI's API.
 - **Authentication**: sign-up, login, sign-out, reset password.
-At password reset a single-use link is sent to their email address.
+At password reset, a single-use link is sent to their email address.
 If an user signed in in the last 24 hours, they will skip the login page.
 - **Authorization**: the user can see some stats about himself (how many games they played).
 Every player can see only their stats.

 # Decisions for the project
 - Market research: checked if there are low-cost object detection APIs, and how good they are (if they recognize enough objects to have an interesting game).
 - For real time communication used Socket.io, a WebSocket library with event driven design.
 - For real time update used React, and to modularize the game states created a single-page application with the help of React Router (also didn't have to reopen the WebSocket connection at every page reload).
-- For the drawing pad reused a simple HTML project that I did a year earlier.
-- Beacuse the drawings weren't noticeable on the resulting images, the entities were cut out from the original image.

-# What I would do different if had to create now
-- Would use hot reload instead of live reload, so that the states are not lost, and it is easier to test and design the webpage of it.
-- Would set up a linter at the start of the project.
-- Different production profiles for better testability.

-# Setup
-## Installing dependencies
-In backend folder run: ```npm i```.
-In frontend folder run: ```npm i```.

-## Settings up backend/config/secrets.js
-Write a random hash for passwords. <br>
-Set up a MongoDB database (I had it in MongoDB Atlas), and insert the connect URI.
-The database name can be changed in the config file.<br>
-Create Eden AI account, insert Bearer code.
-New accounts get enough funding for processing around 10_000 images. <br>

-# Run project
-In backend folder run: ```node index```.
-In frontend folder run: ```npm run start```.